 Terra Dotta, 2017

 One in five young adults experiences a mental health condition, according to the National Institute of Mental Health.
 It stands to reason that many of them will participate in education abroad programs during college.
 It is in the best interest of all parties for universities to help students with mental health concerns prepare for—and succeed at—their education abroad programs.
+See CISaustralia's webpage on Mental Health Support for Students.

 Carrie Rackers Cunningham, director of institutional research at IES Abroad, recently published an article making a case for collecting more hard data on the link between study abroad and employability to help practitioners speak concisely about employment.
 She says, "without this type of research as a foundation to measure the value of study abroad on careers, there is no basis to argue its place among engaging experiences of meaning to university leadership, policymakers, and students".